 Should offsite discharge be required, Downer will be responsible for identifying and proposing suitable discharge points.
-Section 5 of Downer's Water Discharge Management Standard (DG-ZH-ST064) defines the standards required to be met for water discharge management.
 Downer's Water Release Permit (DG-ZH-FM064.1) will be completed for any water release activities.

 This Sub-plan will be revised to include any discharge points to be utilised by Downer.
 Downer will consult with the relevant Council prior to discharge in Council stormwater assets where the capacity of the stormwater system may be reduced during wet weather.
 It is noted that volume of stormwater captured and discharged offsite is expected to be negligible and that under most circumstances the capacity of the system would be sufficient.